 One of the brands we analyzed for Instagram best practices was GoPro.

 Their feed is a beautiful assortment of thrilling images.
 GoPro lets their followers hike Kilimanjaro, skydive in Switzerland, and ride Hawaii’s biggest waves and then displays their amazing photos or even gives out Photography awards.

 GoPro’s content strategy is a perfect example of prioritizing experience over product.

 Instead of posting pictures of their cameras, they share the adventures that the cameras capture, fusing content and experience.

 Airbnb is another brand that understands the value in sharing experiences.
 In addition to quality shots of breathtaking accommodations, Airbnb posts consumer generated content of activities they engaged in while using Airbnb.

-Which is more likely to catch your eye: the inside of a home or an aerial snapshot taken while paragliding?
+Which is more likely to catch your eye: a stiff photo of the inside of a home or an aerial snapshot taken while soaring above a city?